How to use libraries in PRTG

 in 4 steps

-- PRTG comes with predefined libraries, for example Sensors grouped by priority.
+- PRTG comes with several predefined libraries.

-- Enter a meaningful Library Node Name, for example “Database Server Library”.
+- Enter a meaningful Library Node Name, for example, Database Server Library.

 - Click Create.